-()Total change is the measured change.
+^()Total change is the measured change.
 Access or obstructions prevented continuous water-level measurements at some sites.
+B

-P&A B well plugged and abandoned due to integrity problems.
-Well J was drilled as a replacement for well H.
+(1) Well plugged and abandoned (P&A) due to integrity problems.

+(2) Well J was drilled as a replacement for well H.